newjersey/innovation.nj.gov/content/press-releases/press-release-us-senate-ai-testimony.md

 ---
-permalink: /news/chief-ai-strategist
+permalink: /news/press-release-us-senate-ai-testimony
 layout: page
 title: New Jersey State Chief Innovation Officer and Chief AI Strategist Beth Simone Noveck Delivers Testimony to United States Senate Committee on How to Harness AI to Improve Government Services
-titleoverride: COME UP WITH TITLE
+titleoverride: Press Release | U.S. Senate AI Testimony
 ---
 *The testimony delivered to the U.S. Senate Committee on Homeland Security and Governmental Affairs outlined 12 recommendations to enhance the delivery of services and customer service*